aws-samples/aws-cdk-lambda-container/README.md

 ```

 ### HTTP API
-HTTP APIs enable developers to create RESTful APIs with lower latency and lower cost than REST APIs.
+[HTTP APIs for Amazon API Gateway](https://aws.amazon.com/blogs/compute/announcing-http-apis-for-amazon-api-gateway/) enable developers to create RESTful APIs with lower latency and lower cost than REST APIs(for more information about HTTP APIs please check out [this AWS Compute Blog post](https://aws.amazon.com/blogs/compute/building-better-apis-http-apis-now-generally-available/)).
 We can use HTTP APIs to send requests to AWS Lambda functions.
 We shall  create an HTTP API that integrates with the two Lambda functions on the backend.
 When a client calls this API, API Gateway sends the request to the Lambda function and returns the function's response back to the client.
 Here is the code for the [HTTP API](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-apigatewayv2.HttpApi.html) with a default stage.

 ```typescript
 const httpApi = new apig.HttpApi(this, "httpApi", {